 As the temperatures drop in the winter, the activity inside your compost bin will slow.
 But this is nothing to worry about.
 Continue to add an even mixture of wet and dry materials.
 If the weather is particularly wet, you can use dry leaves that you may have collected in autumn and scrunched up newspaper and cardboard to soak up the moisture.

 Avoid adding woody twigs and thick branches to your compost bin as they won’t easily compost.
 It’s also important to help keep the compost bin warm for the creatures to continue to work inside.
 You can do this more easily by insulating the top of the bin with layers of leaves, straw, cardboard or sawdust.
 You could even use an old piece of carpet to wrap around and insulate your bin.

-Overall, be patient in the winter months.
+Be patient in the winter months.
 As long as you keep turning and adding to your compost bin the process will still be working.